xiaolongw1223/academic-web/content/project/Deep_learning_3D_gravity_inversion/index.md

 ---
 title: Deep learning 3D gravity inversion
-summary: We developed a practical way to generate a large sequence of 3D realistic models as the training dataset in the machine/deep learning research
+summary: We developed a practical way to generate a large sequence of 3D realistic models as the training and test sets for the machine/deep learning research
 tags:
 - learning
 date: "2022-01-01T00:00:00Z"